aderras/aderras.github.io/_pages/about.md

 ---

-My research interests include cumulus parameterization and applications of nonequilibrium statistical mechanics to the atmosphere.
+I am a physicist who uses satellite data to develop analytical models that shed light on the complicated processes behind clouds.
+My research interests include cumulus parameterization and nonlinear dynamics.

 In my postdoctoral research I use remote sensing to inform cumulus convection models.
 My group and I aim to reduce uncertainties in global climate models by improving estimates of vertical mass flux and vertical velocity.